mchampine/fracleaf/README.md

 # fracleaf

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project to visualize a fractal shape created by iterating an affine transform

 ## Usage

-FIXME
+Clone the repo, generate svgs, view them however you like (e.g. in a browser)

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021 Mark Champine

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at